smoz1986/WHAT-Pi/README.md

 ettercap -T -i $intervar -M arp:remote -d -w /root/etterlog/$filevar.pcap /$routervar//$targetvar/

-5. 'AIRCRACK' will brute force the WPA key captured in any PCAPs acquired from a target AP.
-All four EAPOLs from an AP and client from a single authentication and a very good wordlist will be required for this to work.
-Command line is as follows:

-aircrack-ng -b $bssidvar /root/airodumplog/pcap/$filevar.cap

 6. 'Metasploit' will fire up good old msfconsole for you to employ further at your hearts' content

 COMMUNICATIONS